JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-api.md

 [`.parse`](https://kotlin.github.io/dataframe/parse.html), and [`.join`](https://kotlin.github.io/dataframe/join.html)
 are instrumental in organizing and transforming your data.

-Let's explore an example where we have already [fetched some data using YouTube's data API](#fetch-data-from-an-api).
+Let's explore an example where the data is already [fetched using YouTube's data API](#fetch-data-from-an-api).
 The goal is to clean and restructure the dataset to prepare for in-depth analysis:

 1. **Reorganize and clean data:**
 You can start by reorganizing and cleaning your data.
-Here, we're moving certain columns under new headers and removing unnecessary ones for clarity:
+This involves moving certain columns under new headers and removing unnecessary ones for clarity:

 ```kotlin
 val videos = items.dropNulls { id.videoId }